Last Updated: May 2025 | Reviewed by Abbie Jacobs

-In 2018, approximately 11-13.69% of births in Virginia were attended by midwives, according to the U.S. Department of Health & Human Services, Centers for Disease Control and Prevention and the National Center for Health Statistics.
+In 2023, approximately 14% of births in Virginia were attended by midwives, according to the U.S. Department of Health & Human Services, Centers for Disease Control and Prevention, and the National Center for Health Statistics, showing continued growth in this vital healthcare field.

 Steps to Become a Certified Nurse-Midwife in Virginia

-These steps offer a clear path for Virginia RNs interested in becoming certified nurse-midwives, from education and national certification in nurse-midwifery to nurse practitioner specialty licensing as a certified nurse-midwife through the Virginia Board of Nursing:
+These steps offer a clear path for Virginia RNs interested in becoming certified nurse-midwives, from education and national certification in nurse-midwifery to nurse practitioner specialty licensing as an accredited nurse-midwife through the Virginia Board of Nursing:

 Step 1.
-Earn a Master’s or Higher Degree in Nurse-Midwifery
+Earn a Qualifying Master’s Degree or Higher in Nurse-Midwifery

 To meet the requirements for national certification through the American Midwifery Certification Board (AMCB) and nurse practitioner licensure as a nurse-midwife through the Virginia Board of Nursing, registered nurses with licenses in good standing must complete a master’s or higher degree through a program recognized by the Accreditation Commission for Midwifery Education (ACME).
-While there are a number of flexible online master’s degree programs available to accommodate working RNs, there is only one school physically located in Virginia with a qualifying ACM-accredited program.
+While several flexible online master’s degree programs are available to accommodate working RNs, Shenandoah University is currently the only school physically located in Virginia with a qualifying ACME-accredited program.

 Admission Requirements

-Typical entry requirements for graduate programs in nurse-midwifery are similar to those of most graduate level nursing programs across the country.
+Typical entry requirements for graduate programs in nurse-midwifery are similar to those of most graduate-level nursing programs nationwide.
 These often include:

 - Letters of recommendation